Haysto Logo

 Apply for a sole mortgage

-Most lenders will want all anyone who’s living at the property to be on the mortgage application.
+Most lenders will want anyone who’s living at the property to be on the mortgage application.
 However, some lenders will consider just one of you if you have a good credit history.
 You’ll still have to pass the affordability checks - a lender will want to know you can manage the mortgage repayments on your own without struggling.

 Be patient